tamert/youtrack-client/README.md

 ### 2014-11-05 - v1.0.4

 * Fixed Issue #2, Throw exception `YouTrack\IncorrectLoginException` on incorrect login or password.

-### 2014-10-14 - v1.0.3

-* Added support for long parameter values for method `createIssue` (It was not possible to do a request with more than 8205 chars (InCloud, nginx 414-Error))
-* Improved DocBlocs for Connection class methods

 (Please look into CHANGELOG for a complete list of the past releases)